 People like to compare olive oil to wine, but there’s one massive difference: “Olive oil does not benefit from age at all,” says Nancy Harmon Jenkins, author of Virgin Territory: Exploring the World of Olive Oil.
 Olive oil only lasts for about 18 months.
 If you’re worried that your oil has gone bad, food writer Kimberly Stewart has an easy test: “Rancid oil smells like children’s Play-Doh,” she says, “or mouse urine.”
-And on that note, we spoke to Jenkins, Stewart, and eleven other chefs, importers, and food writers about the best extra-virgin olive oils to use for any occasion.
+And on that note, we spoke to Jenkins, Stewart, and thirteen other chefs, importers, experts, and food writers about the best extra-virgin olive oils to use for any occasion.

 Best overall olive oil

 Five of our EVOO experts mentioned this California Ranch olive oil as a pantry go-to.
 Jenkins calls it a good beginner olive oil that’s affordable, versatile, and available in three different flavors for everyday use.
 Stewart, the author of Eating Between the Lines, also uses California Olive Ranch often and noted that the producers manage to maintain the quality of the oil while keeping the price fairly low.
 Anna Hezel, senior editor at Taste and the author of Lasagna: A Baked Pasta Cookbook, calls it a “dependable, mild olive oil to add richness to a tomato sauce or to fry some eggs in.”
 Danielle Oron, author of Food You Love But Different, likes California Olive Ranch EVOO for roasting or grilling vegetables, broiling salmon, and making a quick vinaigrette.
 Oron says it’s a great option when she doesn’t “want the oil to overpower the flavor of the dressing.”
 Matt Hyland, chef at Pizza Loves Emily in New York, thinks it’s distinct and tasty enough to pass as a finishing oil.
 He uses it for everything at the restaurant and likes that it’s “one of the only domestic brands you can buy in bulk.”
 He says it works just as well in a vinaigrette as it does drizzled on top of a sizzling pie straight from the oven.

 Best olive oil for finishing